(Photo Credit: Austin Distell)

 Now it’s time to set KPIs for activities and behaviors that drive revenue.
 The last thing you want is salespeople engaging in mindless activity.

 Setting the right KPIs is your biggest competitive differentiator.
-Measure the right sales activities, manage to those activities, and coach your reps on the behaviors that turn those activities into revenue.
+Measure the right sales activities, manage to those activities, and coach your reps on the behaviors that turn those lead generation activities into revenue.

-The key is to generate more qualified leads—the only leads that really count.
+The key to meeting sales goals is to generate more qualified leads—the only leads that really count.
 The rest just waste salespeople’s time.
 So how do you fill your sales pipeline with nothing but hot, qualified leads?
-With referrals.
+With a measurable referral strategy.

-Referral selling is, hands down, your most effective and efficient prospecting strategy, because it addresses the two biggest challenges sales organizations face: getting every meeting at the level that counts and converting prospects into customers
+Referral selling is, hands down, your most effective and efficient prospecting strategy.
+A referral program addresses the two biggest lead generation challenges that sales organizations face: getting every meeting with the right people at the right level and ensuring qualified leads in the pipe.

 - Who are the people you’ll ask for referrals?
 Get names

 - What are the outcomes you expect?
-Get metrics
+Get numbers

 - What are your discussion topics?
 Get these in writing